contentful/guide-to-integrating-algolia-and-contentful-with-react-js/docs/0-introduction.md

 To follow along, you’ll need:

 * A Contentful account.
 [Sign up](https://www.contentful.com/sign-up/) if you do not have one.
+* An Algolia account.
+[Sign up](https://dashboard.algolia.com/users/sign_up) if you do not have one.

 * Intermediate knowledge of JavaScript
 * Intermediate knowledge of [Next.js](https://nextjs.org/).